Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

 \begin{exam} If $K$ is Archimedean, mapping a norm $\n$ to its closed unit ball $B$ (centered at $0$) sets up a one-to-one correspondence between $\cN(V)$ and the set of all convex bodies of $V$ that are centrally symmetric when $K=\R$, and $S^1$-invariant when $K=\C$.
 The inverse map is obtained by setting

 \end{exam}

-\begin{exam} If $K$ is trivially valued, the closed balls $B_r$, of radius $r$, of an ultrametric norm form an increasing filtration of $V$ by linear subspaces, which is exhaustive ($B_r=V$ for $r\gg 1$), separating ($B_r=\{0\}$ for $r\ll 1$), and right-continuous ($B_r=\bigcap_{r'>r} B_{r'}$).
-Conversely, any such filtration defines an ultrametric norm by setting
+\begin{exam} If $K$ is trivially valued, the closed balls $B_r$, of radius $r$, of a norm on $V$ form an increasing filtration of $V$ by linear subspaces, which is exhaustive ($B_r=V$ for $r\gg 1$), separating ($B_r=\{0\}$ for $r\ll 1$), and right-continuous ($B_r=\bigcap_{r'>r} B_{r'}$).
+Conversely, any such filtration defines a norm by setting